wallarm/product-documentation/docs/latest/user-guides/rules/sensitive-data-rule.md

 [img-masking]:              ../../images/user-guides/rules/sensitive-data-rule.png
 [rule-creation-options]:    ../../user-guides/events/analyze-attack.md#analyze-requests-in-an-event
 [request-processing]:       ../../user-guides/rules/request-processing.md
+[api-discovery-enable-link]:        ../../api-discovery/setup.md#enable

 # Masking Sensitive Data

 It is crucial that sensitive data in your requests remains secure within your infrastructure and is not transmitted to any third-party service including [Wallarm Cloud](../../about-wallarm/overview.md#how-wallarm-works).
 This goal is achieved using the [shared responsibility model](../../about-wallarm/shared-responsibility.md): from its side, Wallarm transmits no data except the one about malicious requests, which makes exposure of sensitive data highly unlikely - from your side, masking of sensitive data is expected which additionally guarantees that protected information fields will never leave your security perimeter.

-Wallarm provides the **Mask sensitive data** rule to configure data masking.
+Wallarm provides the **Mask sensitive data** [rule](../rules/rules.md) to configure data masking.
 The Wallarm node sends the following data to the Wallarm Cloud:

 * Serialized requests with attacks
 * Wallarm system counters